ShaobinTao/ShaobinTao/OpenCV/Installation.md

 * Run cmake-gui to configure the build settings
 ```
 cmake-gui

+- cmake-gui is available from "brew cask install cmake". brew install cmake" won't have it.

 ```
 Configure the build settings as needed.
 For persons who choose to build from source, likely, we want a debug build which we can debug.
 Some main settings of interest are:
 * "Where is the source code": ~/opencv